Skip navigation

 Information

-The NARSAD and National Institute of Mental Health (NIMH) websites describe symptoms and treatment of depression, PTSD and other affective disorders from a US perspective.
+The National Institute of Mental Health (NIMH) websites describe symptoms and treatment of depression, PTSD and other affective disorders from a US perspective.

-The Royal Collge of Psychiatrists website provides information about the affective disorders and their treatment from a UK perspective.
+The Royal College of Psychiatrists website provides information about the affective disorders and their treatment from a UK perspective.

 The National Institute for Clinical Excellence (NICE) has produced treatment recommendations for the affective disorders in the UK.